-Human and Technological Disasters Vulnerability The Town's overall vulnerability to human and technological incidents is believed to have INCREASED over the last 5 years with the potential for great escalation in the future.
-Although the Town is better protected than in the past through partnerships and best practices, SOPs, regular Information Technology improvements to combat human hazards, and tightened informational technology services and updates protecting data, the Town has an ongoing struggle to contain the many facets of human and technological hazards.
+Human and Technological Disasters Vulnerability to human and technological incidents is believed to have INCREASED over the last 5 years with the potential for great escalation in the future.
+Although the Town is better protected than in the past through partnerships and best practices, updated SOPs, regular Information Technology improvements to combat human hazards, and tightened informational technology services and updates protecting data, the Town has an ongoing struggle to contain the many facets of human and technological hazards.